ForeverHaibara/Triple-SOS/README.md

 ### Sum of Squares

-Given a sympy polynomial, the `sum_of_squares` solver  will return a Solution-class object if it succeeds.
-It returns None if it fails (but it does not mean the polynomial is not a sum of squares or positive semidefinite).
+Given a sympy expression, the `sum_of_squares` solver  will return a Solution-class object if it succeeds.
+It returns None if it fails (but it does not mean the expression is not a sum of squares or positive semidefinite).

 **Example 1** $a,b,c\in\mathbb{R}$, prove:  $\left(a^2+b^2+c^2\right)^2\geq 3\left(a^3b+b^3c+c^3a\right)$.